Seven tests before surgery

 5. Check the patient placement.
 The patient should not be in contact with conductive objects, such as an operating table and metal infusion stand.
 The patient should be placed in an electrically insulated position, kept dry, pay attention to catheterization, and not use wet sheets.
 Leakage current can flow to the electrosurgical generator through metal parts and ground along the operating table.

 6. Check whether the preoperative disinfectant is sufficiently dry.
 Disinfectants containing alcohol may be ignited by electric sparks when using the instrument.

 7. Check the use and application of the negative plate;

 The smaller the area, the higher the current density, the higher the heat generation, and the higher the risk.
 Diagonally aligning the surgical direction may cause localized hyperthermia.

 The midline must be aligned with the surgical field!
 For the single-piece negative plate, the long side faces the direction of the current.
-Equipotential ring, the area of the entire negative plate is used.
+An equipotential ring, the area of the entire negative plate is used.
 Therefore, the negative plate of the equipotential ring can be applied in any direction.
 The core principle of all measures: reduce the negative plate current density

-In addition to the negative plate, the detection system provided by the electrosurgical host itself is also an important guarantee for safety.
+In addition to the negative plate, the detection system provided by the electrosurgical host itself is also an important guarantee of safety.
 The negative plate is not attached to the tissue and the device shows a red light.
 Attach the negative plate, and the impedance monitoring indicator turns green.